Skip to Main Content

 Steps you can take to improve your credit score also include paying down any debt that was not discharged, such as student loans.
 Maintaining stable employment and housing can also make you more attractive to lenders in the future.

 In addition, look into whether you qualify for a first-time homebuyer program in your area.
-Some programs are applicable not just to brand-new homeowners, but also to people who have not owned a home within the last three years.
+These may be applicable not just to brand-new homeowners, but also to people who have not owned a home within the last three years.

 Bottom line

-After filing for bankruptcy, you can expect to wait a minimum of two years before getting approved for a home loan.
-It may take longer depending on your other circumstances, such as employment.
+Individuals who have filed for bankruptcy will likely have to wait at least two years before getting approved for a home loan.
+And it may take longer depending on the type of bankruptcy and your other circumstances, such as employment.
 If you can quickly establish healthy financial habits, you may be able to get your credit squared away sooner rather than later.
 You may even be able to build your credit enough to qualify for an FHA loan in just a couple of years.
-Just remember, once you get out from under your debt, it’s easy to feel free to spend freely again — don’t!
+Just remember, once you get out from under your debt, it’s easy to start spending freely again — don’t!

 FAQs